Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 1. Select the Graphics - Attributes page.

-2. Double click in the AllSatellites - Marker Size cell.
+2. Double-click in the AllSatellites - Marker Size cell.

-3. Enter ten (10) as the value.
+3. Enter 10 as the Marker Size value.

 4. Click OK to accept your changes and to close the Properties Browser.